 Welcome to my sight dealing with transgender(gender) issues.
 I'm a male to female (MTF) Trans woman who has been dealing with the issue of gender identity for a good amount of my life.
 As the years progress, so does my understanding and acceptance for my true gender.
 After spending several years trying to figure out the thoughts of my feelings I'm learning more about myself.
 It's my hope to share some of my adventures and further progress in my acceptance of my gender issues.
 Please E-mail me with questions or thoughts.
 Please do look around and enjoy my bio, adventures, photo's, educational page, tg stories and Q and A Page.

 Like to say a word of thanks to my wife for the support I get from her.

-Likewise I would like to give a shout out to all my friends & sisters out there for there support and encouragement without them I wouldn't be able to enjoy who I am today.
+Likewise, I would like to give a shout out to all my friends & sisters out there for their support and encouragement without them I wouldn't be able to enjoy who I am today.
 They helped me gain the courage to become my true self.

 Learn something about the LBGTQ+ world and my life as a transgender woman Kimberly Tiffany a proud LBGTQ+ citizen